 Under the Building Act 2004, claims relating to building work must be brought within 10 years of the act or omission on which the claim is based.

 ‘Leaky homes’ claims made under the Weathertight Homes Resolution Services Act 2006 must be brought within 10 years of the house being built (and only cover houses built before 1 January 2012).
 In 2014, a Supreme Court decision found that the 10-year period for the homeowners to take action began on the date the code compliance certificate was issued.

 The Limitations Act 2010 sets time limits for filing monetary claims such as those arising from negligence or breach of contract.
 In general, claims for breach of contract have to be filed within 6 years of the breach taking place, and claims for negligence have to be filed within 6 years of the alleged negligence becoming reasonably discoverable and its cause being identified, but in some circumstances, the time limit may be up to 15 years.

 A contractor’s central involvement in a project makes them the first to be named in any legal action or claim brought by an aggrieved party.
 As claims may arise some years after building work takes place (for example, once leaks become apparent) and because the nature of any claim may be difficult to predict, contractors should consider keeping records for an indefinite period – but not less than 10 years.

 At the end of a building project, the contractor should provide the owner with the following documentation:

 - Product warranties and guarantees obtained from materials and systems suppliers along with the maintenance requirements to validate the warranties.
-(This has been a legal requirement since 1 January 2015.)

 - The Code compliance certificate, if it is a requirement in their contract to organise this with the BCA.
 (Under law, it is the owner’s ultimate responsibility to obtain the certificate.)